 This next query will demonstrate joining data based on spatial co-incidence rather than a shared primary key-foreign key relationship.
 Our example will be to join the storm location data to the county geometry data, given us the county of the incident even though it is not in our original file.

 select geo.statefp, geo.county_name, geo.aland, se.event_id, se.location from county_geometry as geo, se_locations as se where ST_Covers(geo.the_geom, se.the_geom) limit 10;

-The spatial operator we use is ST_Covers which return a boolean if the second geometry is completely withing the first geometry.
+The spatial operator we use is ST_Covers which returns a boolean if the second geometry is completely withing the first geometry.
 We set the limit to 5 because we don't want to wait for all the results to return for over 48K rows.
-The results also show the state fips code which tells us the state name given the number.
-This way we can check if their is a county with the name in that state as well as a location and if they two overlap.
+The results also show the state FIPS code which tells us the state name given the number.
+This way we can check if there is a county with the name in that state as well as a location, and if the two overlap.